 Problems getting online: TSB says its mobile app and internet banking are available, but if you’re having difficulty logging in, please try closing your mobile app fully and then restarting it, or closing your internet browser and trying again.

 Branches: Branches are busier than usual.
-TSB has told me there isn’t a problem with the branch network, but that’s not what customers are saying on social media.
+There are some problems in TSB branches, but staff are able to help some customers.
 You can find your nearest TSB branch on its website (you don’t have to log on for this bit).

 Checking your balance: You can check your balance at any LINK cash machine if you can’t log on.
 You can also get a mini statement at any TSB cash machine.